AstRonin/sgi/README.md

 Now you can try it out: http://localhost:8000

-### Sample 2
+### Sample 2 - Your whole common site after erlang server and WebSocket instead of Ajax.

-This sample show you how you can run your site(wrote in PHP) with support WebSocket.
+This sample show you how you can run your site(written in other PL) with support WebSocket.
 Forget about Ajax and do your page much faster.

 You have follow advantages compared to Ajax even in common web page:
 - Fast